Completed Projects

 Link here:

-Peer support project funded by Awards for all - This project aimed to tackle loneliness and social isolation, improve sense of belonging and confidence by engaging women who are refugees and recent migrants in a regular community activity.
+Peer Support Project funded by Awards for all - This project aimed to tackle loneliness and social isolation, improve sense of belonging and confidence by engaging women who are refugees and recent migrants in a regular community activity.
 Cultural and language barriers as well as previous reliance on men often precludes refugee/migrant women from coming out of the house and forming friendships and meaningful connections.
-We hosted weekly meetings, to support refugee/migrant women beneficiaries, offering peer support in order to make new friends to help alleviate loneliness and social isolation, support them through settlement process and citizenship, retain cultural links through socializing and a shared meal.
+We hosted weekly meetings, to support refugee/migrant women beneficiaries, offering peer support in order to make new friends to help alleviate loneliness and social isolation, support them through settlement process and citizenship, retain cultural links through socialising and a shared meal.

-Crisis response 2020-2022
+Crisis Response 2020-2022

-Weekly Food delivery for Vulnerable People (Emergency response)
+Weekly food delivery for vulnerable people (Emergency response)

 Training Community Champions with lived experience to help others (Employability)